-Ariel Kasler is a musician and Alexander Technique teacher based in London, ON, Canada.
+Ariel Kasler is a musician and Alexander Technique teacher based in Bowling Green, OH, and London, ON, Canada.

 Ariel started his musical training at age 6 on the piano, and begun playing guitar at age 13.
 After graduating from Emek-Hahula secondary school in Kfar Blum, Israel, majoring in music, he continued his studies at Berklee College of Music in Boston, MA.